WPDC BYLAWS, ARTICLE V - OFFICERs:

 The President shall: provide overall direction of the Club’s activities with the advice and consent of the Executive Board; preside over all Club and Executive Board meetings; sit as an ex-officio member of all committees; speak on behalf of the Club on matters on which the Club has taken a position; and perform such other duties that are consistent with the Club's Mission.
 The President, or the President’s appointee, shall be the Club’s first delegate to conventions and Central Committee and CDC meetings.
 The President may authorize, with concurrence of the Treasurer, or in the absence of the Treasurer, with concurrence of a Vice President, expenditures in any given month up to an amount pre-authorized by the Executive Board.
 Expenditures beyond the pre-authorized amount require approval of the Executive Board.
 The President shall have been a Member of the Club for at least one year or have comparable relevant experience.

 The First Vice President reports to the President and shall: coordinate and direct the Club’s political activities, including precinct outreach, voter registration, and those activities that address local, state and national political issues; consult with the President on the appointment of the Chairs of Club’s political committees and sit as an ex-officio member of said committees; assume the duties of the President in the absence of the President; and perform such other duties as may be assigned by the President and the Executive Board.

 Second Vice President - Operations

-The President may appoint, with the approval of the Executive Board, an assistant Treasurer who may perform duties related to the financial affairs and operations of the Club as may be assigned by the President or the Executive Board and may assume the Treasurer’s duties when the Treasurer’s office becomes temporarily vacant or when the Treasurer is unavailable.
+The President may appoint, with the approval of the Executive Board, an Interim Treasurer who may perform duties related to the financial affairs and operations of the Club as may be assigned by the President or the Executive Board and may assume the Treasurer’s duties when the Treasurer’s office becomes temporarily vacant or when the Treasurer is unavailable.

-WPDC BYLAWS, ARTICLE VII:
+WPDC BYLAWS, ARTICLE VI:

 - The Executive Board may include a maximum of eight (8) voting members-at-large.